igwall/sgit/README.md

 This command allow you to create branches :
 - `sgit branch myBranchName` will create a new branch.
 - `sgit branch -av` show you all the branches

+#### tag
+This command allow you to create tag :
+- `sgit tag myTagName` will create a new tag.
+- `sgit tag -av` show you all the tags existing.

 #### log
 This command display the history of commit (hash and messages).